404answernotfound/404answernotfound/README.md

 <h2>Hey there!</h2>
 <h3>Your friendly Software Engineer, content creator, and problem solver. <br/> 📍 Notion fan? <a href="https://404answernotfound.notion.site/Welcome-to-my-public-Notion-901c7aad18fd4b09bcc672c8d775b40b">Here's my Notion public page</a></h3>

-I'm part of the [Schrödinger's Hat](https://www.schrodinger-hat.it/) community—a group of amazing individuals enabling Open Source.
+I'm part of the board of [Schrödinger's Hat](https://www.schrodinger-hat.it/) no profit organisation — a group of amazing individuals enabling Open Source.
 I also organize events now and then, but if you ever want a talk, just reach out!

 # 🐯 About Me
 🇮🇹 **Lorenzo** - Software Engineer, Open Source Enthusiast